-After you have read the assurances on the first five assurance pages, complete the last tab, 'Assurances' by clicking on the check box for each assurance.
+After you have read the first two Assurance tabs, complete the last tab, Assurances by clicking on the check box for each assurance.
 At the bottom of the Assurances page, if you are the district superintendent, click on the first button to automatically insert your name for agreement.
 If you have board-certified delegated authority for the superintendent, click on the second button and type your name in the 'text box' next to the second button to agree to all assurances.
-Click on the 'save page' button.
+Click on the Save Page button.